alexej-schelle/Idr-Web-Spiders/README.md

 <script src=&quot <a href="http://www.krealix.de/idr-collaboration/">http://www.krealix.de/yourdomainname/idr_plugin.js</a> &quot></script>
 <p>

 For natural persons, IDR for Web Spiders developed by krealix.de is free.
-For enterprises, workout within the framework of a (short-term or freelancer) contract for website development by krealix.de (with a contract duration of at least one week, i. e. at least 10 working hours) is acknowledged.
+For enterprises, workout within the framework of a (freelancer) contract for website and data model development by krealix.de (with a contract duration of at least 5 to 10 working hours) is acknowledged.

 Also, further insights and proposals on how to monetise your business data in the www are provided.